gphiliprogers/playbook/README.md

 # playbook

-Samples of content I've written that is not published on my blog
+What you'll find here are samples of content I've written that is not published on my blog.